-Students gain practical experience through research and internships that prepare them for an ever-expanding variety of careers.
-The undergraduate programs also prepare students to continue their studies in graduate and professional programs.
+Students gain practical experience through writing workshops and internship opportunities that prepare them for an ever-expanding variety of careers in writing, publishing, editing, teaching, media and public relations.
+The undergraduate program also prepares students to continue their studies in graduate and professional programs.

 English (Creative Writing) (BA)

 A major map outlines the degree’s requirements for graduation.

 Application RequirementsAll students are required to meet general university admission requirements.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.